 Aside from a thinner neck, it’s essentially a copy of a ’59 Les Paul Standard.
 Slash ordered the guitar and its three mates after attending a NAMM show and seeing a thin-necked ’59 replica that Riboloff made for guitarist/Marshall amplifier artist rep Richie Fliegler.
 The all black hardware and screaming yellow binding were Slash’s ideas.
 The tuning machines are specially made black chrome Schaller M6’s with Kluson-style buttons.
 Other personalized features are Dunlop 6100 jumbo frets and a “stripped” look – no pickup covers or pickguard – that shows of the guitar’s figured Western maple top.
 Considerable hand antiquing went into areas like the binding, says J.T.
 “I even put the old Holly veneer on the headstock – like Gibson used to use in the old days.”

 Future collectors take note, the serial numbers on all four instruments make them easy to identify:

 "I used real oddball stuff, like transitional numbers and X's, and one of the serial numbers is Slash's birthday."
 (J.T.
 Riboloff) [07-23-1965 --> 72365]

-Theese guitars were biult for Slash in 1989, it is unknown how many or which serials are still in his possession.
+It is unknown how many or which serials are still in Slash possession.